 Identify and distinguish between the essential elements of each business form.
 Describe and explain the various business and asset holding structures.

-Class discussion /seminars / group participation

-Identify the relevant legislative provisions.

-Identify critical aspects of case law regarding each business and asset holding form.

-Demonstrate an understanding of the concepts and principles contained in the case law and statutes.
+Class discussion /seminars / group participation Identify the relevant legislative provisions.
+Class /group assignments Identify critical aspects of Test Identify critical aspects of case law regarding each business and asset holding form.
+Examination Demonstrate an understanding of the concepts and principles contained in the case law and statutes.